 Best time to see wildflowers: July – August

-Welcome to the Paradise Valley, on the south side of Mount Rainier.
-The Skyline Trail Loop is in a heavily-trafficked day-use area, but there are so many trails that criss-cross the valley, mountains, and glaciers, that the traffic thins out significantly once you leave the parking lot.
+The Skyline Trail Loop is in a heavily trafficked day-use area, but there are so many trails that crisscross the valley, mountains, and glaciers, that the traffic thins out significantly once you leave the parking lot.

 This loop climbs steeply in places (1,700 feet in all), but it’s a climb that is well worth the work.
 The alpine meadows are carpeted with mountain heather, lupines, scarlet paintbrushes, bistort, and cascade asters in the summer, plus you’ll have AMAZING views of Tahoma, Mount St. Helens, Mount Adams, and the Paradise Valley.

-You’ll skirt the edge of Nisqually Glacier, spy the sun-worshipping hoary marmots, and the picturesque Sluiskin Falls.
+While hiking the Skyline Trail, you’ll skirt the edge of Nisqually Glacier, spy sun-worshipping hoary marmots, and the picturesque Myrtle Falls.
 Yes, this trail is a stunner – waterfalls, glaciers, mountains, and of course – wildflowers.
-For details and directions, visit the National Park Service, and don’t forget to visit our national park camping and hiking page for even more great resources.

 Treasure Loop Trail, Lost Dutchman State Park: Apache Junction, Arizona